Click Here to view current information

 The Bachelor of Nutrition / Master of Nutrition and Dietetics is designed to meet workforce needs, equipping you with the knowledge, skills, and attributes needed to succeed as a dietitian in regional and rural Australia.
 The course provides a strong foundation in human biosciences, food, and nutritional science, while also introducing you to psychology, social sciences and First Nations' knowledges.
 Using the latest evidence, you will be prepared to deliver generalist, relationship-focused dietetic care across the lifespan to individuals, groups, and communities.
 You will develop the skills to navigate complex health and social systems to provide safe and ethical services across the broad landscape of nutrition and dietetic practice.
 You will be supported to develop culturally responsive practice, team communication, clinical reasoning, critical thinking, counselling, and behaviour change techniques, as well as digital literacy, leadership, advocacy and management skills.

-This course combines both the Bachelor of Nutrition and the Master of Nutrition and Dietetics courses offered at CQUniversity in an integrated format.
-It offers an intensive, fast-track pathway that uses a three-term teaching model, making it the quickest route to earn both an undergraduate nutrition qualification and a postgraduate dietetics qualification in just four years.
+This course combines both the Bachelor of Nutrition and the Master of Nutrition and Dietetics courses offered at CQUniversity in an integrated format over 4.5 years.
+It also offers an intensive, fast-track pathway that uses a three-term teaching model, making it the quickest route to earn both an undergraduate nutrition qualification and a postgraduate dietetics qualification in just four years.
 Students progressing onto the 3rd year of study (or part-time equivalent) will be required to achieve a GPA of 4.5 or above.
 To support access and equity, this course can also be undertaken part-time.

 This course is delivered online to enable you to study remotely.
 For your engagement, networking and to optimise your learning experiences, you must attend the North Rockhampton campus for compulsory residential schools in years 2 and 3 and during the Master of Nutrition and Dietetics component of the course.
 You must also undertake hands-on learning experiences (completed in Rockhampton or in your home community) and professional placements (completed in regional and rural settings).
 Information on residential schools will be available on the Handbook.